iqtree/iqtree.github.io/doc/Command-Reference.md

 | `-m TESTNEWMERGEONLY` or `-m MF+MERGE` | Like `-m TESTMERGEONLY` but additionally includes FreeRate model. |
 | `-m TESTNEWMERGE` or `-m MFP+MERGE` | Like `-m MF+MERGE` but immediately followed by tree reconstruction using the best partitioning scheme found. |

+> **WARNING**: All commands with `-m ...MERGE...` will always perform an edge-unlinked partition scheme finding even if `-spp` option is used.
+Only in the next phase of tree reconstruction, then an edge-linked partition model is used.
+We plan to implement the edge-linked partition finding in version 1.6.

 >**TIP**: During model section run, IQ-TREE will write a file with suffix `.model` that stores information of all models tested so far.
 Thus, if IQ-TREE is interrupted for whatever reason, restarting the run will load this file to reuse the computation.
 Thus, this file acts like a checkpoint to resume the model selection.
 {: .tip}